nLab univalence axiom

 References

-The earliest occurrence of the univalence axiom is due – under the name “universe extensionality” – to:
+Arguably, the earliest occurrence of a version of the univalence axiom is due – under the name “universe extensionality” – to:

 For comments on the early history see also: